Coding-Connoisseur/PokerAI/browser_automation/README.md

 ---

 The browser automation module is a critical component of the PokerAI system, enabling seamless integration between AI decision-making and real-time poker platforms.
-With robust error handling, multi-table support, and real-time decision execution, it forms the backbone of AI-driven poker gameplay.
+With robust error handling, multi-table support, real-time decision execution, logging, and monitoring, it forms the backbone of AI-driven poker gameplay.

+---